Articles tagged with Reliability

 Promoting Learnings in Incidents

-Incidents are used for the negative consequences of an action.
-The incident comes from an action that fails to result in the expected outcome.
-For instance, deploying a code to...
+Incidents are the negative consequences of an action that fails to produce the expected outcome.
+For instance, code might be deployed to production to add a new feature or impro...

 9 min read